 Determine the dimensions of the wall and take the measurements.
-Select the appropriate material from the stone yard and get it delivered to your place.
-You will be needing materials such as a gravel, pre-mixed cement, fieldstone and granite slab steps and tools like measurement tape, hammer, shovel, mattock, chisel, torpedo level, tamper etc. for the construction.
-While selecting the stones make sure that you select stones that are angular in shape having sharp corners and are not rounded.
+Please select the appropriate material from the stone yard and get it delivered to your place.
+For the construction, you will need materials such as gravel, pre-mixed cement, fieldstone, and granite slab steps and tools like measurement tape, hammer, shovel, mattock, chisel, torpedo level, tamper, etc. While selecting the stones, make sure that you select angular stones with sharp corners and are not rounded.

-Once you are done digging the area, tap down the floor of the trench with either a hand tap or compactor.
-The goal of building a stone retaining wall is to contain the soil as there will always be a lateral force pushing against it.
+Once you are done digging the area, tap down the trench floor with either a hand tap or compactor.
+Building a stone retaining wall is to contain the soil as there will always be a lateral force pushing against it.
 Strong foundations are therefore necessary for the structure to hold.
-For walls requiring more than three courses of stone, the first course should be buried completely inside while for walls requiring less than three courses of stone, the first course should be partially buried, atleast 2-3 inches into the ground.
+For walls requiring more than three courses of stone, the first course should be buried completely inside, while for walls requiring less than three courses of stone, the first course should be partially buried, at least 2-3 inches into the ground.

-After taping the floor of the trench, you are ready to put in the base.
-For a small wall all you need for a sufficient base is 1 inch of coarse sand.
+After taping the floor of the trench, you are ready to put it in the base.
+For a small wall, all you need for a sufficient base is 1 inch of coarse sand.
 Place sand in the trench and level it by smoothing it out.
-On the other hand tall walls need a rigid base almost 4 inches thick.
-For a rigid base use Pavestone Paver Base or prepare a 6:1 mixture of dry sand and cement making sure that it is well blended.
+On the other hand, tall walls need a rigid base almost 4 inches thick.
+For a rigid base, use Pavestone Paver Base or prepare a 6:1 mixture of dry sand and cement, ensuring that it is well blended.
 Now fill the trench upto a depth of 4 inches and smooth out the base material.

-Set the stones in the base by placing the stones side by side, leveling each stone in both direction.
-Once the base course is placed, set the next course by placing the stones in a staggered pattern making sure that each stone bridges the stones below it.
-To finish out the project backfill the wall with soil and compact.
+Set the stones in the base by placing the side of the stone by the side, leveling each stone in both directions.
+Once the base course is placed, set the next course by placing the stones in a staggered pattern, ensuring that each stone bridges the stones below it.
+To finish out the project, backfill the wall with soil and compact.